Better Flood Nerd Logo

 In Hawaiʻi, flood risk can come from kona-low storms, flash flooding, steep terrain, overflowing streams, fast runoff, and urban drainage problems.
 A property does not need to sit next to the ocean to have flood risk.

+Flood insurance in Hawaiʻi should not be explained like a generic coastal policy.
+The islands have their own water behavior — rain can fall fast, terrain can move water downhill quickly, and streams or drainage systems can become overwhelmed.
 That is why the exact address matters.
-A home in Honolulu, Hilo, Kāneʻohe, Kailua-Kona, Kahului, Kīhei, or on Kauaʻi may have a very different flood picture depending on elevation, slope, nearby streams, drainage, flood zone, and lender requirements.
+A home in Honolulu, Hilo, Kāneʻohe, Kailua-Kona, Kahului, Kīhei, or on Kauaʻi can have a very different flood picture depending on elevation, slope, nearby streams, drainage, flood zone, and lender requirements.

 Do I need flood insurance in Zone X in Hawaii?